Emergency Items such as water, radio, and flashlights

 Prepping 101: Steps You Need To Take Today

-Take some time and think about your family and how well you could deal with the emergencies that come your way.
+Take some time to think about your family and how well you could deal with emergencies.

-We often think about an emergency being something like the power grid coming crashing down after a heavy storm like a hurricane.
-That could certainly happen in some parts of the country, particularly now during the tropical storm season.
+We often think of an emergency as the power grid coming crashing down after a heavy storm, such as a hurricane.
+That could certainly happen in some parts of the country, particularly during tropical storm season.

-But a more likely scenario is for someone to get sick, lose a job, or have an accident making it impossible to work.
-How long do you think your family could survive if that person happens to be the main breadwinner?
+However, a more likely scenario than dealing with natural disasters is for someone to get sick, lose a job, or have an accident, making it impossible to work.
+How long do you think your family could survive if that person happens to be the primary breadwinner?
 If you guessed not more than a few weeks, that may be right for most families.

-That may come across as a little harsh, but we’re trying to take stock today and being honest in our assessment of family preparedness.
-If we don’t really have a feel for what can happen and how best to react, we’ll find ourselves truly struggling when that unexpected emergency does take place.
+That may come across as a little harsh, but we’re trying to take stock today and honestly assess family preparedness and resilience.
+If we don’t have a feel for what can happen and how best to react, we’ll honestly struggle when that emergency occurs.
 Keep reading to discover priorities to have when prepping.

 Stock Garden Seeds